Frequently asked about the Kempton Park Proposal

 What will happen to the King George VI Chase if development goes ahead?

 We are looking to deliver major investment to facilities and the track at Sandown Park, which is less than six miles from Kempton Park and which currently stages some of the finest Jumps races in the country, including the Grade 1 Tingle Creek in December and the Grade 1 Celebration Chase at the Jumps season finale in April.
-We propose to work with the British Horseracing Authority to transfer a select number of fixtures, including the 32Red King George VI Chase, to Sandown Park.
-It has been staged there in the past, won then by One Man and Kicking King who both also won the King George at Kempton, so there is a precedent.
+We propose to work with the British Horseracing Authority to transfer a select number of fixtures, including the 32Red King George VI Chase, to a transformed Sandown Park, while we would wish to stage the majority of Kempton’s Jumps fixtures at our Jumps courses around the country.
+The King George VI Chase has been staged at Sandown in the past and won by One Man and Kicking King who both also won the King George at Kempton, so there is a precedent.

 What will happen to Kempton Park's other fixtures if development goes ahead?